 Lyle Nordstrom, Co-Artistic Director

 Mountainside Baroque artistic co-director, lutenist and conductor Dr. Lyle Nordstrom has been one of the most influential musicians in early music in the last several decades, particularly in the area of education at the collegiate level.
 In the course of his college teaching career he has led the early music programs at Oakland University in Michigan, Clayton State College and University in Atlanta and, most recently, the University of North Texas, being nominated for a number of teaching awards at each institution.
 He has also taught lute at Indiana University and Oberlin Conservatory.

 He is also known as a founder of The Musicians of Swanne Alley, a group he directed with lutenist Paul O’Dette from 1976 to 1996, performing with them at nearly every major early music festival in the US and Europe, and contributing his performing and editing talents to recordings on Focus, Harmonia Mundi and Virgin Classics.
 The movie Rob Roy features music edited by Nordstrom in performances by Swanne Alley.
 In 1997 Lyle also founded the Atlanta Baroque Orchestra and is now the Director Emeritus.
 He tours regularly with the 17th century ensemble Armonia Celeste, as well as regularly serving as coach and clinician for various organizations.
-This November, he will spend a week at the University of Oklahoma, coaching the voice and instrumental performers as they prepare a performance of Claudio Monteverdi's Orfeo.
+Recently, he has worked with a number of universities through coaching vocal and instrumental performers.

 A DMA graduate of Stanford University, he is known for his scholarly contributions to various early music journals as well a book on the wire-strung bandora and articles in the New Grove Dictionary of Music & Musicians.